prazdevs/prazdevs/readme.md

 ## 👋 Hey, I'm Sacha!
 I'm a web developer based in France.
 I mostly do Javascript stuff and love working with React.
+I value user experience and accessibility a lot.
 Besides coding, I like drawing and crafting things.
 I also have have an unhealthy addiction to mechanical keyboards. :)